miclark/jdr-doc/presentation.md

-# JBoss Diagnostic Reporter
+% JBoss Diagnostic Reporter
+% Jesse Jaggars, Michael Clark
+% March 01, 2012

+# Overview

 The JBoss Diagnostic Reporter (JDR, pronounced like 'jitter') is an AS7 subsystem built to collect useful information and documents to aid in troubleshooting.
 The types of information gathered by JDR includes:

 * configuration files
 * log files